cliaux/lpdu.github.io/ucob/strats.md

 ### **Heavensfall**
 QM Positions Spread.
 If Tower under Nael = R1
-[example toolbox](https://ff14.toolboxgaming.space/?id=141496754100071&preview=1) may be used as an example for Heavensfall.
+[this toolbox](https://ff14.toolboxgaming.space/?id=141496754100071&preview=1) may be used as an example for Heavensfall.

 ### **Tenstrike**
 Spread around in Quickmarch spread spots (click for image) to quickly identify where you have to go with your hatch if you get one.